agstack/inatrace-frontend/README.md

 ![Products_icon](docs/images/icon-products.svg)

-Each company has its products which are visible in the products tab which is opened by clicking the above icon.
+Each company has its products, which are visible in the products tab which is opened by clicking the above icon.

 #### Product settings

-Each product can contain information like name, picture, origin, data about social responsibility, enviromental sustainability, etc. This is defined in the "Product settings".
+Each product can contain information like name, picture, origin, data about social responsibility, environmental sustainability, etc. This is defined in the "Product settings".

 #### QR labels